Swisk/Fisher-clustering/README.md

 # Fisher-clustering
-Exploration on clustering uses the Fisher Iris data set
+Exploration on clustering using the Fisher Iris data set